BonorumSoft/TempTrack-Documentation/firmware-update.md

 ---
 description: >-
-  The Hydrom has the possibility to install the firmware via the WebUI.
+  The TempTrack has the possibility to install the firmware via the WebUI.
 Here you will find the instructions on how to do this.
 ---